JavierBL89/Basty-Shops-Ecommerce-Code-Institute-Project/README.md

  * Unfixed bug

-      - When adding products into shopping bag, the toast showing a success message does not show, however it does when removin items from the shopping bag.
+      - When adding products into shopping bag, the toast showing a success message does not show, however it does when removing items from the shopping bag.
       The code to me looks fine, it prints the print statements i set, also i do not get any error and the the code when running goes through the next function and everything works fine...

       ![Code snippet](<media/Captura de pantalla (426).png>)

  ### Fixed bugs